-This Civil Servants' Union Boss Has Questioned Whether Steve Baker Is Fit To Be A Minister
+Brexit Minister Steve Baker Says He'll Apologise For Suggesting He'd Heard About A Pro-Remain Plot

 Baker had already sparked fury among civil servants by declaring in the Commons on Tuesday that government economic forecasts were "always wrong".

-Penman said: "Once again we would ask him to apologise.
-But there comes a point where it's not just about Steve Baker, it's about the prime minister.
+Penman said: "There comes a point where it's not just about Steve Baker, it's about the prime minister.
 How is the prime minister going to respond when a minister stands at the despatch box repeatedly and undermines the government?
 If you're undermining the civil service, you're undermining the government.

 "So not only does Steve Baker have to look at what he's said and what he's done and whether he's prepared to take on the responsibilities of being a minister, the prime minister has a choice to make about whether people are fit to be ministers and can they separate their ideologies as a minister of state.